 There’s a real agent behind that picture waiting to help you if you choose to respond or ask a question.
 They’ll also be triggered to send a message based on certain actions.
 For instance, if you click on a product page, they might send you a message asking if you’d like to go straight to checkout.
 If you’re looking at a knowledge base, you might be asked, “Can I help you find an article or tutorial?”
 The possibilities are endless.

 However, the point of the software is to establish a connection with a website visitor or mobile app user.
-Live chat software also goes beyond a business’ website.
+Chat software also goes beyond a business’ live website chat.
 If that business has a product page on Facebook, Twitter, or Instagram, live chat software can integrate with those channels to offer an even more personalized experience.

 The Benefits of Live Chat Software

 Live chat is often looked at as a support-specific solution, but live chat software is being used for so much more in 2019.
 Now that we understand what live chat software is and its purpose, we can break down the benefits of using live chat software by the team.

 Sales teams can benefit from live chat software in several ways.
 First, agents can use live chat as a quick way to schedule appointments with leads.
 Live chat is a less awkward way to break the ice with a potential buyer because it doesn’t involve a face-to-face interaction or a phone call that might not even go through if the caller is forced to wait on hold.
 Instead, the lead can send a quick message to an agent asking to meet at a certain time.
 The agent can respond instantly and have the information logged into their schedule automatically with virtual assistants.